scawp/Steam-Deck.Mount-External-Drive/README.md

 ### NOTE!

-Drive requires prior formatting (currently tested with NTFS, Ext4, btrfs).
+Drive requires prior formatting (currently tested with NTFS, Ext4, btrfs, NOTE: btrfs mounts with incorrect ownership, TODO).
 All Partitions will be Mounted on Boot and /or On Insert.

 Drive will still need added to Steam as a Steam Library Folder in Desktop mode initially but will appear on subsequent Boots/Inserts.